Effective Neuroma Treatment in Chicago, IL – Expert Care & Lasting Relief

 Diagnosing Morton’s Neuroma – What to Expect

 In some cases, diagnostic imaging such as ultrasound or MRI may be ordered.
 These tools help confirm the diagnosis and rule out other causes like stress fractures or arthritis.
+Ultrasound in particular allows real-time visualization of the nerve and surrounding soft tissue—and at Michigan Avenue Podiatry, ultrasound guidance is available to improve diagnostic accuracy.

 The Most Effective Neuroma Treatments